CrossRealms/Splunk-Cyences-App-for-Splunk/docs/user_guide/user_guide.md

 ---

 ### Data Collection
 Data must be onboarded into your Splunk environment in order to get the most security benefits out of the Cyences App.
-Refer to the [Data Onboarding](/configuration/data_onboarding/) section for more information.
+Refer to the [Data Onboarding](/data_onboarding/) section for more information.

 ### Configuration

-View the **App Installation & Configuration [Admin]** section for installation and configuration information regarding the following topics:
+View the [Installation/Configuration](/configuration) section for installation and configuration information regarding the following topics:
 * App installation
 * Dependency installation
 * Macro configurations
+* Cyences Email Settings for Alerts

 ### Enable Alerts and Reports